 Albeit I’m a supporter of Windows and have been using it for the past few years, I have a laptop that doesn’t have Microsoft Office on it.
-And while we have so many solutions like Google Drive, Libre Office and others, there’s a free tool from Microsoft to help you view .doc files.
+And while we have so many solutions like Google Drive, Libre Office, and others, there’s a free tool from Microsoft to help you view .doc files.

 Microsoft’s Office products are almost ubiquitous and chances are that the majority of your friends use it.
-So when you receive a .doc or .docx file that you need to view or, even worse, to edit, you have to resort to third-party solutions, in cause you don’t have the full version of Microsoft Word installed.
+So when you receive a .doc or .docx file that you need to view or, even worse, to edit, you have to resort to third-party solutions, in case you don’t have the full version of Microsoft Word installed.

 And then it will take quite a while until you figure out which converting website is worth trying and which not.
 But there’s a free tool from Microsoft that allows you to view, print and copy Microsoft Word documents, even if you don’t have Word installed.